 One of the foundational stage lighting concepts to understand is lighting positions.
 The main stage lighting positions that lighting designers factor into their designs include:

 With the tools of color and texture at their disposal, lighting designers can heavily influence the visuals and atmosphere of a production.
 As we’ve seen, gels allow lighting technicians to change the color of lights.
 They can even layer or combine gels to create color variations.
 In using different colored lights to illuminate a scene, lighting designers may take one of these approaches:

-Colored lighting can invoke a certain mood or contribute to the overall feel of a scene, but that’s not all.
+Colored lighting can contribute to the overall feel of a scene, but that’s not all.
 Changes in the lighting’s color scheme can also act symbolically and be associated with certain themes or characters in a show.
 For example, a lighting designer for a production of “Swan Lake” noted in an interview that, while the show’s color palette is mostly white, the lighting incorporates a bit of blue when the Swan is onstage.

 Texture is another important way lighting designers can directly impact the visuals in a scene.
 By using gobos with patterns on them, lighting designers can transform the look of a scene.
 Even in productions where sets are minimal, the right lighting pattern can create the impression that the performers are in a jungle, in the city, outside on a starry night or in a church with a stained glass window.

 At this point, you may be wondering how lighting designers plan the lighting for a stage production.
 This is an involved process that starts with reading the script and extends all the way to the live performance.
 After familiarizing themselves with the production — in terms of the characters, plot and the set that will be onstage — a lighting designer can begin to develop a plan.